Arrakis: Environment and the spice

 The sandtrout [...] was introduced here from some other place.
 This was a wet planet then.
 They proliferated beyond the capability of existing ecosystems to deal with them.
 Sandtrout encysted the available free water, made this a desert planet [...] and they did it to survive.
 In a planet sufficiently dry, they could move to their sandworm phase.

-The environment of the desert planet Arrakis was primarily inspired by the hydrocarbon wealthy Mexico and the Middle East.
+The environment of the desert planet Arrakis was primarily inspired by the hydrocarbon (i.e. oil and/or natural gas) wealthy Mexico and the Middle East.
 Similarly Arrakis as a bioregion is presented as a particular kind of political site.
 Herbert has made it resemble a generic desertified petrostate.